twarlop/labels/README.md

 run composer install/update

+at the moment, the css and js files are included from the vendor dir, so no need to copy.
+Except for the ajax and sos_tools file

 copy the css dir to the appropriate css dir

 copy the js dir to the appropriate js dir

 copy the ajax dir to the appropriate ajax dir

+copy the sos_tools file to the appropriate dir

 make sure you have a wrapping page (read: controller-file) and include presentation/index.php in it between the html-top and html-bottom